 Investments classified within level 3 have significant unobservable inputs, as they are infrequently traded.
-Level 3 instruments include corporate debt securities and certain unlisted unit trusts.
-As observable prices are not available for these securities, the responsible entity has used valuation techniques to derive fair value.
+Level 3 instruments include corporate debt securities an certain unlisted unit trusts.
+As observable prices are not available for these securities, the Investment Manager has used valuation techniques to derive fair value.